DavidGhedini/JRI-Docs/docs/components/tomcat/format.rst

 JRI File Locations
 ==================

-For JaspeReportsIntegration layout and customization options, please see the :ref:`jri-label`. section below.
+For JaspeReportsIntegration layout and customization options, please see the Jasper section below.

 Starting and Stoping